Best Intraday Trading Strategies and Tips for Beginners

 News and events will always impact price movements in trading.
 It will create lucrative intraday trading opportunities.
 Major announcements, regulatory changes, and global economic developments will trigger substantial volatility, allowing savvy traders to capitalize on these market fluctuations.

-You will either buy when prices are rising with the intention to sell even higher or sell when prices are falling with the plan to buy back at a lower price.
+You will either buy stocks in intraday trading when prices are rising, intending to sell at an even higher price, or sell when prices are falling, planning to buy back at a lower price.

 In this strategy, you have to rely on the notion that prices often continue moving in a particular direction for a while.
 You also need to use some technical indicators to identify the strength and direction of the momentum.